jdx/mise/README.md

       --pin
           Save exact version to `.tool-versions`
           e.g.: `rtx local --pin nodejs@18` will save `nodejs 18.0.0` to .tool-versions

       --fuzzy
-          Save fuzzy version to `.tool-versions`

-          e.g.: `rtx local --fuzzy nodejs@18` will save `nodejs 18` to .tool-versions this is the default behavior unless RTX_ASDF_COMPAT=1
+          Save fuzzy version to `.tool-versions` e.g.: `rtx local --fuzzy nodejs@18` will save `nodejs 18` to .tool-versions This is the default behavior unless RTX_ASDF_COMPAT=1

       --remove <PLUGIN>
           Remove the plugin(s) from .tool-versions